Green Homes Grant

 - Funding must be targeted at the least energy efficient housing – those with an energy performance certificate (EPC) rating of E, F or G. Local authorities are required to keep records of housing stock EPC ratings prior to installations.

-- Funding must be targeted at households with a [net or gross?] household income of no more than £30,000.
+- Funding must be targeted at households with a gross household income of no more than £30,000.

 - Funding is only available for eligible measures.
 Eligible measures are any energy efficiency and heating measures compatible with the Standard Assessment Procedure (SAP) that will improve E, F or G rated homes.
 LAs must evidence products and technologies of a good standard in the application form, such as renewable heating measures listed on the MCS Directory 1 used for domestic RHI product eligibility.